snapshot-labs/sx-docs/protocol/space.md

 * `authenticators`: An array of whitelisted authenticators.
 These are the ways in which a user can authenticate themselves in order to vote or propose.
 For more information, refer to the [Authenticators](https://github.com/snapshot-labs/sx-core#Authenticators) section.
 * `executors`: An array of accepted execution strategies.
 These strategies will handle the execution of transactions inside proposals once voting is complete.
 More information about execution in the [Execution Contract](https://github.com/snapshot-labs/sx-core#Execution-Contract) section.

 Spaces should be deployed via a Space Factory contract using the `deploy_space` method.
 The factory tracks deployment events which get indexed by the SX-API.
+Each DAO on Snapshot X will have at least one space, however a DAO might choose to have multiple spaces if they want to create different 'categories' of proposal each with different settings.

 ### Creating a Proposal